 Conversely, Enron and other parties challenged FERC’s failure to provide a complete or adequate remedy for the undue discrimination FERC had found.
-Enron noted that most electric energy carried over local utilities’ transmission facilities is carried for bundled retail sales, and Enron argued that FERC’s failure to subject such transmission to the OATT would allow vertically integrated utility monopolies to continue to discriminate in favor of their own retail customers.
+Enron noted that most electric energy carried over local utilities’ transmission facilities is carried for bundled retail sales, and Enron argued that FERC’s failure to subject such transmission to the OATT would allow vertically integrated utility monopolies to continue to discriminate in favor of themselves and their wholesale and retail sales.
 Citing FPC v.
 Louisiana Power & Light Co., 406 U.S. 621 (1972), Enron argued that FERC has statutory jurisdiction to regulate all interstate transmission of electric energy, regardless of whether that energy is then sold at wholesale or retail, unbundled or bundled.
-Relying on the plain language of the FPA, Enron further argued that FERC was required to remedy any undue discrimination it found in electric power transmissions over which it had jurisdiction.
+Relying on the plain language of the FPA, Enron further argued that FERC was required to remedy any undue discrimination it found in electric power transmission over which it had jurisdiction.
 See 16 U.S.C. §§ 824d, 824e.
 FERC acknowledged its obligation to remedy such undue discrimination but asserted that the FPA does not give it authority to regulate the interstate transmission component of bundled retail sales.

 The D.C.
-Circuit stated that under one permissible reading of the statute FERC has jurisdiction over transmission for bundled retail sales: “A regulator could reasonably construe transmissions bundled with generation and delivery services and sold to a consumer for a single charge as . . . transmission services in interstate commerce” within FERC’s jurisdiction.
+Circuit stated that under one permissible reading of the statute FERC has jurisdiction over transmission for bundled retail sales: “A regulator could reasonably construe transmission bundled with generation and delivery services and sold to a consumer for a single charge as . . . transmission services in interstate commerce” within FERC’s jurisdiction.
 Pet.
 App.
 35a.
 But the court ruled that the decision to decline jurisdiction over interstate transmission of electric energy for bundled retail sales was “a permissible policy choice” as to which FERC was entitled deference under Chevron, U.S.A., Inc. v.
 Natural Resources Defense Council, Inc., 467 U.S. 837, 842-43 (1984).
 The court said (Pet.
 App.
 35a):

-FPA § 201 gives FERC jurisdiction over transmissions in interstate commerce and sales at wholesale[;] the statute also clearly contemplates state jurisdiction over local distribution facilities and retail sales.
+FPA § 201 gives FERC jurisdiction over transmission in interstate commerce and sales at wholesale[;] the statute also clearly contemplates state jurisdiction over local distribution facilities and retail sales.
 The statute is much less clear about exactly where the lines between those activities are to be drawn. . . .
-FERC’s decision to characterize bundled transmissions as part of retail sales subject to state jurisdiction therefore represents a statutorily permissible policy choice to which we must defer under Chevron.
+FERC’s decision to characterize bundled transmission as part of retail sales subject to state jurisdiction therefore represents a statutorily permissible policy choice to which we must defer under Chevron.

 SUMMARY OF ARGUMENT

-FERC’s decision that it did not have jurisdiction to apply the OATT to transmissions for bundled retail sales was contrary to law and should have been overturned by the D.C.
+FERC’s decision that it did not have jurisdiction to apply the OATT to transmission for bundled retail sales was contrary to law and should have been overturned by the D.C.
 Circuit.
 The FPA gives FERC jurisdiction over “transmission of electric energy in interstate commerce.”
 There is no exception from this branch of FERC’s jurisdiction for electricity that is sold at retail, or for electricity that is sold on a bundled basis.
 The FPA also commands FERC, once it has found “undue discrimination,” to prescribe whatever rules are necessary as a remedy.
 FERC did find undue discrimination in this case, and it prescribed a rule that addressed a fraction of the problem, but it abdicated its responsibility to find a genuine solution.
 The D.C.
 Circuit should have rejected FERC’s misreading of the jurisdictional provision and its resulting refusal to carry out its statutory obligation to remedy the undue discrimination it had found.